meenalbhatia28/meenalbhatia28.github.io/README.md

 **Rename the forked repository**

-Once forked ,you will jump to page where you can rename your repository
+Once forked ,you will  directly jump to the page where you can rename your repository.
 1. In the field provided, enter the new name for your repository as as {your-username}.github.io .

-For examples :-for my repository it meenalbhatia28.github.io .
+For examples :- for my repository it's meenalbhatia28.github.io .

 ![A GIF showing step 3](https://github.com/meenalbhatia28/meenalbhatia28.github.io/blob/gh-pages/images/rename3.gif)

-If there are no duplicate repositories present ,your new name will be automatically saved.
+If there are no duplicate repositories present ,your new name will be automatically approved by a green tick .

 ### Activating GitHub Pages
 By the end of this section, you have: